Semantic Audio-Visual Navigation: Experiments

 As expected, Random does poorly on this task due to the challenging complex environments. \CA{\ZA{Although} ObjectGoal RL has the goal's ground truth category label \ZA{as input, it fails in most cases.} \ZA{This shows that knowing the category label by itself is insufficient to succeed in this task; the agent needs to locate the specific instance of that category, which is difficult without the acoustic cues.}}

-\paragraph{Example navigation trajectories.} Figure~\ref{fig:trajectories} shows \ZA{test navigation episodes for our SAVi model}.
-The agent uses its \Z{acoustic-visual} perception \Z{and memory} along with the spatial and semantic cues from the acoustic event\Z{, whether from a long event (water dripping sound) or a short one (opening and closing a door sound),} to successfully find the target objects (the sink and the cabinet). \KG{Please see the Supp.~video for navigation examples.}
+\paragraph{Navigation trajectories.} Figure~\ref{fig:trajectories} shows \ZA{test episodes for our SAVi model}.
+The agent uses its \Z{acoustic-visual} perception \Z{and memory} along with the spatial and semantic cues from the acoustic event\Z{, whether from a long event (water dripping sound) or a short one (opening and closing a door sound),} to successfully find the target objects (the sink and the cabinet). \KG{See the Supp.~video for more examples.}

+\KGcr{Common failure cases are when: 1) the sound stops too early in the episode, and the agent has not accumulated enough spatial or semantic cues about the goal.
+In this case the agent might either search for the wrong object (noisy semantics) or search for the object in the wrong place (noisy location); 2) the agent issues a premature stop action near the target object but not exactly at the right location.}

 \paragraph{Distractor sounds.}